Dynamical thermalization, Rayleigh-Jeans condensate, vortexes and wave collapse in quantum chaos fibers and fluid of

 It is interesting to note that the GPE describes Bose-Einstein condensate (BEC) of cold boson atoms in optical trap \cite{pitaevskii}.
 Thus there is a temptation to expect \cite{eplbill} that the dynamical thermalization for GPE or NSE in a chaotic billiard would lead to the thermal Bose-Einstein (BE) distribution over eigenenergies $E_m$ of linear system \cite{landau}:

-However, NSE describes classical nonlinear fields without second quantization and thus in this case we should have the classical Rayleigh-Jeans (RJ) thermal energy equipartition with chemical potential $\mu$ due to an additional conservation integral of norm or number of particles, see e.g. \cite{landau,zakharovbook}:
+However, NSE describes classical nonlinear fields without second quantization and thus in this case we should have the classical Rayleigh-Jeans (RJ) thermal energy equipartition with chemical potential $\mu$ due to an additional conservation integral of norm or number of particles, see e.g. \cite{landau,zakharovbook,nazarenko}:

 In the distributions (\ref{eqbe}), (\ref{eqrj}) $T$ is a system temperature, $\mu$ is a chemical potential and the total norm of probabilities $\rho_m$ on $N$ energy levels $E_m$ is preserved and normalized to unity (${\sum^N}_{m=1} \rho_m =1$; $1 \leq m \leq N$).
+We use here normalization of all $\rho_m$ values to be equal to unity so that $\rho_m$ can be considered as a probability at a state $m$, but in a case of many particles $N_p$ the value $\rho_m$ gives simply a fraction of total number of particle $N_p$ in the state $m$.
 In optical fibers such classical thermal distribution (\ref{eqrj}) is usually called as Rayleigh-Jeans (RJ) distribution (see e.g. \cite{fiber1}).
 Indeed, in \cite{rmtprl} for the NLIRM and related models it was shown that above the chaos border the dynamical chaos at moderate nonlinearity leads to the RJ thermal distribution and not to the BE one.
 For dynamical systems like NSE we assume that the nonlinear term is relatively weak or moderate and it leads to dynamical chaos for nonlinearity above the chaos border producing thermal distribution (\ref{eqrj}) over linear eigenenergies (or mode eigenfrequencies) that are not significantly affected by weak nonlinearity.